The Devil Is in the Details: Terms and Conditions to Work out in the Contract

 The signing of the contract is the defining moment between the client and the company.
 It is a result of a long and winding road made out of various offers, presentations, interviews, and considerations… But before signing there is one more step — clarification of the terms and conditions.

 It can be a bit overwhelming when you are doing it for the first time because there are many details involved.
 However, we have prepared a little guide for you to help you be prepared and cover all bases.

 The reason is relatively simple.
 As you know — the devil is in the details and it tends to mess things up badly.
 The thing is — the contract is the definitive document of the business relationship.
-You can’t just accept terms and conditions in the generic form - you need to go deep into thick of it.
-The contract is the thing that determines how’s, what’s and why’s of the whole ordeal — the code of conduct, responsibilities of all involved parties, a model of cooperation, payment method and more.
+You can’t just accept terms and conditions in the generic form – you need to go deep into the thick of it.
+The contract is the thing that determines how’s, what’s and why’s of the whole ordeal — the code of conduct, responsibilities of all involved parties, a model of cooperation, payment method, and more.

 It is a big deal and it needs to be balanced out in a way so that none of the involved parties will have enough power to abuse their influence over another.
 But it is easier said than done.
 Since contracts are negotiated between humans — oversights can occur.